Mosquito-borne diseases

 In recent years, people have contracted serious mosquito-borne diseases in parts of Australia where they don’t usually occur, such as Japanese encephalitis virus in South Eastern Australia.
 There have also been recent reports of Murray Valley encephalitis.

-Mosquito borne diseases are notifiable to the Tasmanian Department of Health and are on Australia’s National Notifiable Disease List.
+Mosquito borne diseases are notifiable to the Tasmanian Department of Health, see the Guidelines for Notifying Diseases and Food Contaminants.
 There is also a mosquito surveillance program underway in Tasmania.

 Protect yourself